-FSANZ is currently considering a similar application:
+FSANZ has recently considered a similar application:

-• A482 - Plant Proteins as Wine Processing Aids.
-This application seeks to amend Standard 4.1.1 to allow plant proteins, which are sourced from traditional foods, as processing aids for wine clarification.
+• Application A482 - Plant Proteins as Wine Processing Aids.
+This Application seeks to amend Standard 4.1.1 to allow plant proteins, which are sourced from traditional foods, as processing aids for wine clarification.
+FSANZ approved this application with the Final Assessment completed in February 2004.